What is CBD Hemp Oil? [Full Guide]

 While CBD is generally well-tolerated, some consumers do experience side effects, especially during their first time using cannabidiol.
 Side effects usually include a dry mouth, light headedness (caused by a lowered blood pressure), drowsiness, and sometimes nausea.
 All of these symptoms are not fatal and can be fixed quickly.

-This list of minor side effects is often the reason people switch to CBD – traditional pharmaceuticals often have a much longer list of side effects, all of which are more concerning!
+This list of minor side effects is often the reason people switch to CBD – traditional options often have a much longer list of side effects, all of which are more concerning!

 Can CBD make you high?

 No. CBD is not psychoactive and will not make you high if you take it.
 This is because CBD does not bind directly to the cannabinoid receptors we have in our body.
 THC binds directly to the CB1 receptors which are found predominantly in the brain, explaining why THC promotes intoxication.

 CBD, however, indirectly influences our endocannabinoid system (ECS), stimulating the creation of endocannabinoids (yep – we make our own cannabinoids!) which bind to corresponding cannabinoid receptors.

 Through this indirect influence, CBD can promote health, but since it does not bind to the CB1 receptors, it won’t make you high.